jedelman8/nxos-ansible/README.md

 ### Cisco Nexus Switches
 At this point, Ansible, the Cisco dependencies, and the custom Cisco Ansible modules should be installed on the *Ansible control host*  if you've been following along.
 The last step is to ensure the Nexus switches are configured correctly to work with Ansible.
-This basically just means to ensure two things: (1) make sure NX-API is enabled and (2) make sure the Ansible control host can ping the  mgmt0 interface of the switch(es).
+This basically means to ensure two things: (1) make sure NX-API is enabled and (2) make sure the Ansible control host can ping the  mgmt0 interface of the switch(es).

 The `feature` command is used to enable NX-API.
 After it's enabled, ensure the device is listening on port 80.
 The modules in this repo only operate using http/80.
-Https/443 will come in the future.
+Https/443 to come in the future.

 ```
 n9k1# config t